RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 - Glycine's Ramachandran plot should be completely symmetric, but it is not, since it is based on statistics from the PDB.
 (PDB structures disproportionately have glycine in the region of Ramachandran space that only it can access).
 A flag will be added in the future to permit a symmetrized version of the glycine Ramachandran map to be used for sampling and scoring.
 - Currently, there is no sampling of omega values, though these can deviate a bit from 180 degrees during final relaxation.
 - Currently, only alpha-amino acids are supported, though it will be possible to generalize this to arbitrary backbones in the near future.
-- Currently, there is no support for cyclic peptides with disulfides, or for any sort of cyclization other than head-to-tail backbone cyclization.
+- Currently, there is no support for any sort of cyclization other than head-to-tail backbone cyclization, or for any sort of cross-link other than disulfide bonds.
 These limitations will be addressed in the future.